Internships in the Marine Invasions Lab

 Are you in college or a recent college grad who is interested in invertebrates, ecology, or introduced species?
 Join our lab as an intern.

 The Marine Invasions lab welcomes interns at both our East Coast lab in Edgewater, MD and our West Coast lab in Tiburon, CA. Most of our intern opportunities are between April and August, but we occasionally take fall and winter interns.
+In order to be considered, you have to select the Marine Invasions Lab as your first choice.

 Top five reasons to select the Marine Invasions Lab as your first choice.